 This post contains affiliate links, which means we may earn a small commission, at no cost to you, if you make a purchase through the link.
 We share these destinations and products because we enjoyed them so much.
 We hope you will, too.

-In our most recent quest to add to the clutter and disarray, we stopped by the Mad Bomber Brewery in Hayden Idaho and had a fun conversation with Tom Applegate, one of the owners and founders of this little pub on a backstreet off Highway 95.
+In our most recent quest to add to the clutter and disarray, we stopped by the Mad Bomber Brewery in Hayden Idaho.
+We had a fun conversation with Tom Applegate, one of the owners and founders of this little pub on a backstreet off Highway 95.

 Tom is an Army veteran who was assigned to the bomb disposal unit in Afghanistan.
-Yep, he was one of those fearless soldiers who dons those well-padded suits that look like the Stay-Puff Marshmallow Man and walks into a building or along a roadside and, if everything goes right, disables things that go boom, making it safe for everyone else to go on about their business.
+Yep, he was one of those fearless soldiers who dons those well-padded suits that look like the Stay-Puff Marshmallow Man.
+Those folks walk into a building or along a roadside and, if everything goes right, disable things that go boom, making it safe for everyone else to go on about their business.